Beliavsky/Fortran-code-on-GitHub/README.md

 [M_anything](https://github.com/urbanjost/M_anything): use polymorphism to allow promoting, casting and molding intrinsic types, by urbanjost

+[maps](https://github.com/degawa/maps): wrapper by Tomohiro Degawa for [stdlib_hashmaps](https://stdlib.fortran-lang.org/page/specs/stdlib_hashmaps.html) that simplifies adding a key-value mapping and getting the value mapped to a key

 [M_hashkeys](https://github.com/urbanjost/M_hashkeys): collection of hash key generator modules, by urbanjost

 [PolyCon](https://github.com/cmacmackin/PolyCon): abstract container derived type which can be used as a sort of unlimited polymorphic entity whose contents are retrievable with type-guards, by Chris MacMackin.
 Different subclasses are created in order to hold different data-types.